pragmatias/ClusterHadoop/README.md

 - [ ] find a way to manage error when starting hdfs/yarn/spark (script manageDockerCluster.sh) on MasterNode
 - [ ] find a way to manage error when starting hdfs/yarn/spark (script manageDockerCluster.sh) on SlaveNode
-- [ ] Add Spark node in the cluster (container + node)
 - [ ] Use the configCluster.cfg file to configure the cluster with the script "manageCluster.sh"
 - [ ] Hadoop configuration files modification to use less memory
 - [ ] Add information about testing hdfs
 - [ ] Add information about testing yarn
 - [ ] Add information about testing spark

 <h2 align="center">Scripts</h2>

-- The main script is `manageCluster.sh`
+### Prerequisite

+Create the following folder :
+- data : used to store persisten data from the cluster (mapping volume)
+- package : used to store hadoop/spark/scala/.. archive to build the docker image
+- tmp : used to store the temporary files

+### Main script : manageCluster.sh

-- To build the centos container `./manageCluster.sh build`
+- To build the centos container : `./manageCluster.sh build`
-- To deploy the cluster `./manageCluster.sh deploy`
+- To deploy the cluster : `./manageCluster.sh deploy`
-- To destroy the cluster `./manageCluster.sh destroy`
+- To destroy the cluster : `./manageCluster.sh destroy`
-- To configure the cluster (ssh & hosts) `./manageCluster.sh config`
+- To configure the cluster (ssh & hosts) : `./manageCluster.sh config`
+- To format hdfs namenode : `./manageCluster.sh format_hadoop`
+- To start hdfs & yarn services : `./manageCluster.sh start_hadoop`
+- To start spark & history server services : `./manageCluster.sh start_spark`
+- To stop spark & history server services : `./manageCluster.sh stop_spark`
+- To stop hdfs & yarn services : `./manageCluster.sh stop_hadoop`
+- To stop all the docker container : `./manageCluster.sh stop_container`
+- To start all the docker container : `./manageCluster.sh start_container`

 <h2 align="center">Docker Tips</h2>